didillysquat/VTK2022/README.md

 I only asked you to get 1 sample's worth of data because it would be redundant to have the same data downloaded multiple times on the server.

 And guess what, I've already downloaded the data we need.
-It's in the following directory on sequana: XXX
+It's in the following directory on sequana: `/home/VTK/bostrom/raw_reads`.

+> **Exercise 6**: Go take a look at the data.
+How big is the data?

 One of the great things about operating on a Linux system is that its designed to allow concurrent access by multiple users.

-> **Exercise 6**: Take a look at the permissions for the data directory.
+> **Exercise 7**: Take a look at the permissions for the data directory.
 What does it tell you about access to the directory?
 What is a group in Linux?
 Which groups are you a member of?

-Now you know where the data is hidden, you can either work directly with that data, or an easier way is to create a shortcut to that data in your own directory.
+Now you know where the data is, you can either work directly with that data, or an easier way is to create a shortcut to that data in your own directory.
 For this purpose, Linux has symbolic links.

 [What is a symbolic link (symlink)?](https://www.futurelearn.com/info/courses/linux-for-bioinformatics/0/steps/201767#:~:text=A%20symlink%20is%20a%20symbolic,directory%20in%20any%20file%20system.)

-> **Exercise 7**: Create a directory structure in your home directory to hold the data.
+> **Exercise 8**: Create a directory structure in your home directory to hold the data.
 Create symlinks to populate the directories with symlinks to the sequencing files.

 ## Part 4: Some key sequence data formats - fasta, fastq, fastq.gz, sam and bam